 Bruno Latour’s actor-network theory provides another layer to this discussion by showing how power in post-modern societies is distributed across networks of both human and non-human actors.
 Our interactions with technology, media platforms, and objects are as integral to the functioning of societal power as our interactions with other people. (talk more about this in the next one!)

-Power is no longer top-down or even fully visible; it operates through the interconnected web of relationships that define our lives.
+This is relevant because power is no longer top-down or even fully visible; it operates through an interconnected web of relationships that define our lives.
 And now it's manifest through social media algorithms that influence what content we see, shaping our opinions, our interactions, and our sense of what's worth pursuing.
 In this context, even our search for validation is mediated by systems we can’t fully understand or control.

-Huxley’s fear that what we love will ruin us becomes ever more relevant as we navigate these complex networks of influence, accreditation, and identity.
-Everyday, we willingly submit to the spectacle because it offers comfort, distraction, and the promise of success—even as it alienates us from reality, from one another, and from ourselves.
+In many ways, Huxley’s fear that what we love will ruin us is becoming more relevant as we navigate these complex networks of influence, accreditation, and identity.
+Every day, we willingly submit to the spectacle because it rewards us with comfort, distraction, and the promise of success; even as it distances us from reality, from each other, and from ourselves.

 Thanks for reading this!